ArkOberon/ArkOberon/README.md

 # Hi :wave:, I´m Pedro

-A **Fullstack developer** from Spain.
+A **Full Stack developer** from Spain.
 I have discovered a world of possibilities thanks to web development and I have been able to unify two of my passions in a single professional career, *Design* and *Development*.
 The world is changing fast and I continue to develop my skills as a **Full Stack Developer**.